Last Train to Fortune: Production

 In April 2023, it was announced that McDowell, Steenburgen, Paxton, Peters and Marano were cast in the film.
 Lindsay Anderson was initially going to helm the film in 1994, and Bill Paxton was to have portrayed Dooley.

 Principal photography wrapped by April 2023.

 Release

-The film is set to have its world premiere on November 8, 2025 at the Ojai Playhouse, in Ojai, California, in association with the Ojai Film Festival.
+The film had its world premiere on November 8, 2025, at the Ojai Playhouse, in Ojai, California, in association with the Ojai Film Festival.
+It was released in the United States on September 18, 2026.